Where to stay in Cartagena: Best areas and hotels

 Another inconvenience is the noise.
 It didn’t bother us much for sleeping, so we didn’t have any issues, but if you’re a light sleeper, you might wake up to some street noise.

-Hotel recommendations in The Walled City
+Hotel recommendations in the Walled City

 Below, you’ll find several accommodation recommendations in the Walled City, sorted by budget from low to high:

-2. Getsemaní, a great area for backpackers to stay
+2. Getsemaní, a great area for backpackers to stay in Cartagena

 Getsemaní